The Molson Canadian Theatre

-The Molson Canadian Theatre in Coquitlam, British Columbia is a 1,074-seat live event theatre adjoining the Hard Rock Casino Vancouver.
+The Molson Canadian Theatre in Coquitlam, British Columbia, is a 1,074-seat live event theatre adjoining the Hard Rock Casino Vancouver.
 The $20 million venue opened with a show by Little Richard on September 16, 2006, and was named for local radio legend Red Robinson.
 It was originally called The Red Robinson Show Theatre and later The Theatre, but was changed to its current name in April 2016 due to brand sponsorship.

-A wide variety of acts have appeared at the theatre, including singers (Tony Bennett, Jewel, Paul Anka, and Chris Cornell), pop/rock groups (Barenaked Ladies, The Beach Boys, Chris Cornell, Judas Priest), comedians (Dennis Miller, Jay Leno, Howie Mandel, Bill Maher), country acts (Kenny Rogers, Randy Travis, Wynonna), and Broadway-type shows (Cats).
+A wide variety of acts have appeared at the theatre, including singers (Tony Bennett, Jewel, Paul Anka, Olivia Newton-John and Chris Cornell), pop/rock groups (Barenaked Ladies, The Beach Boys, Chris Cornell, Judas Priest), comedians (Dennis Miller, Jay Leno, Howie Mandel, Bill Maher), country acts (Kenny Rogers, Randy Travis, Wynonna), and Broadway-type shows (Cats).

 Seating

 The 21000 sqft multi-purpose venue is the largest theatre in the world to use the spiral lift system which allows independent row configurations.
 There are four configurations possible: